Our Complaints procedure

 Our letter of acknowledgment will contain a time limit telling you by what date we will respond in detail.

-After we send out our letter of acknowledgment, we will then start to investigate your complaint, which is likely to involve both the fee-earner who acted for you, Ross, and speaking to any other member of staff who acted for you.
+After we send out our letter of acknowledgment, we will then start to investigate your complaint, which is likely to involve both the fee-earner who acted for you, David Edwards, and speaking to any other member of staff who acted for you.
 It should normally be completed within 21 working days, but if the complaint involves complicated issues or lengthy investigation we may need more time than this.
+The Legal Ombudsman allows us up to 8 weeks to consider your complaint.
 We will tell you this in our letter of acknowledgment.

-If it is considered that a meeting at this stage would be helpful, we will invite you to meet Ross or a Director to discuss and, we hope, resolve your complaint.
+If it is considered that a meeting at this stage would be helpful, we will invite you to meet David Edwards or another Director to discuss and, we hope, resolve your complaint.
 If we hold a meeting with you we will write to you to confirm what took place and any solutions we have agreed with you within three days of the meeting or telephone call.